Frequently Asked Questions

 Unlike private land owners, UA is a public land grant university.
 To date, there are no other land grant universities participating in this type of project to review a comparison.
 The team will continue to review all University lands that best fit the carbon credit program and then proceed with an RFP for a project team/advisor to help facilitate their participation in the program.

-No, hunting and camping are strictly prohibited.
-Hunting is listed as unauthorized usage on all of our Land Use Permits.
-But, we’ve heard from you that this is an important issue to the community in Haines.
+The University currently prohibits hunting and camping on all of its lands but, we’ve heard from you and we understand that this is an important issue to the community in Haines.
 The university is exploring the possibility of hunting on land west of the Chilkat River.
 Once we have an update, we will share more information as soon as possible.

 All activity requires an authorization (i.e. lease, permit or agreement) from the University unless the use is defined as casual use, per Board of Regents’ Policy 05.11.044.F.